agad-cell/Not_Random-Game/README.md

 ### How to Use

-* Unzip the purchased files (if packaged).
+* Unzip the files.
 * Open the index.html file in any modern web browser (Chrome, Firefox, Edge, Safari).
 * Click through the game pages to start your interactive seed journey.
-* Everything runs locally—no installation or internet required (except fonts if not included).
+* Everything runs locally—no installation or internet required (except fonts).

 ## Project Structure